PSAdamH/Unit13-Work/Documentation/documentation.md

 ![alt text](./img/aidenfeedback.PNG)

 ## Ash :
-it looks very nice because you have good boxes with loads of improtant information I like the name the colour purple on the website makes it look depressing you might need to work on the links a bit the text colour looks nice theres a lot of detail in the text boxes, a bit to much for my brain to handle very nice selection of phones,not a single andriod hmm
+it looks very nice because you have good boxes with loads of important information I like the name the colour purple on the website makes it look depressing you might need to work on the links a bit the text colour looks nice theres a lot of detail in the text boxes, a bit to much for my brain to handle very nice selection of phones,not a single android hmm

 ### Response:
-I couldnt find another colour that goes with the blue at all and I think the purple and blue looks quite perfeshional, I have toned down the text boxes alot and made it only the inportant stuff
+I couldnt find another colour that goes with the blue at all and I think the purple and blue looks quite professional, I have toned down the text boxes a lot and made it only the inportant stuff

 ![alt text](./img/ashfeedback.PNG)

 # Final Website

 The final product is really close to the original plan of the website.
-There had to be some design changes like how phones were meant to have a box around each of them.
+There had to be some design changes like how phones were mean't to have a box around each of them.
 However, in the final product I felt like it was much more pleasing and much more appealing to not have them sorrounded by a box.

-Another thing that I had to change in the final product is the fact there was a video on each phonepage which wouldnt really work very well as the size of the video was making the video unwatchable and not clear when it came to writing or numbers.
+Another thing that I had to change in the final product is the fact there was a video on each phone page which wouldnt really work very well as the size of the video was making the video unwatchable and not clear when it came to writing or numbers.
 So I scrapped the idea, and was going to make new box or switch round the phone image and the video allowing it more watchable.

 Also, using the feed back from my peers, I had to change a couple things from the original design, such as in Aiden's feedback he states that "The fonts are hard to read".
 To fix this problem I made it so when hovering over text under a phone or the image of the phone the text changes to white allowing to be easily read.

 I have also changed the font choice from the original design

 This website is fit for purpose and meets the requirements of the stakesholders.
 The customers have a clear and easy to under demostration of what brand and what specs each phone has, as well the rendering time is under 2 seconds keeping user interactions.
 The navigation isn't hard to understand and its easy to navigate to each phone purchase page.
-When it comes to the owners the website looks perfessional and most likely will bring in business and money as it has the newest and best iphones.
-The programmer needed for this website would be quite cheap as the code is rather simply, meaning its also very mantanible.
+When it comes to the owners the website looks professional and most likely will bring in business and money as it has the newest and best iPhone.
+The programmer needed for this website would be quite cheap as the code is rather simply, meaning its also very maintainable.
 Developers would be able to maintain this website quite easy, all the code is in order of what it will appear in on the screen, also the website is easily tested.
 This website would meet the owners standards.

 Another thing I would need to do is complete the pages "All Phones" and "Deals".